tyleryouk/00os-origin/00reaper/user-directed/user-rules-00reaper.md

     - `1000xdev/` (Markdown and PowerShell scripts; workflow, context, documentation, and automation for the 1000xdev AI identity)
     - All automation scripts (including the sync script) are located in `00reaper/00scripts/`, not in `00OS/`.
     - Update cycle-status.md to track progress.
-5. **Update Supporting Materials:** Update documentation in `documentation/` to reflect changes (note: context files in `context-00OS-current-state/` are typically handled separately through direct invocation of reaper-overwrite).
+5. **Update Supporting Materials:** Update documentation in `documentation/` to reflect changes (note: context files in `context/` are typically handled separately through direct invocation of reaper-overwrite).
 6. **Reset Core Workflow Files, Archive, & Sync Changes:** Clear/update core workflow files for the next cycle, move completed or deprecated files to the appropriate `archive/` subfolder, and run `> reaper-sync` to sync the 00OS changes to .cursor/rules.

 ### Archiving
 - Archiving is a required part of the cyclical workflow.
 After a cycle is complete, or when files are deprecated or no longer active, 00reaper is responsible for moving them to the appropriate `archive/` subfolder in `00reaper/`.
 All references in documentation and process files must be updated to reflect the new archive location.
 This ensures historical context is preserved and the active workflow remains clean.
+Context files are now located in `00reaper/context/`.

 ## Status Protocol
 - **Always check `cycle-status.md` first** for the current workflow stage.